Here you can also see what you can do with them!

 In each of main groups you will find two (sometimes more) sub-groups.
 The one with the rendered element (like “cap” or “bottle”) and top group named color.
 Above color there is Highlights layer.

 By controlling the Opacity of the Highlights layer, we can determine the light intensity and the photorealism of the object.
-Usually, the Opacity should be slightly higher in the case of dark colors than for brighter packaging.
+Usually, the opacity of Highlight layer should be slightly higher in the case of dark colors than for brighter packaging.

-The contrast and brightness of the Highlights layer are best controlled with the use of Levels.
+Note.
+It may be good idea to adjust the contrast and brightness of the Highlights layer with the use of Levels.

-The packaging subgroup usually has a Clipping Mask layer pasted in.
-It contains the information on the packaging color.
+In the same group where highlights layer is, you can find the layer with color information.
 By clicking it, you can easily and quickly change the color of your packaging.

-In the case of some Mock-ups, you can separately change the color of the bottle and of the liquid inside it.
+In every mockup that is made by us, you can separately change the color of the bottle, cap, closure and even the liquid inside it.

 In order to paste your project, you need to find the Smart Object layer, which contains the project.
 It may be located in „Label” group, „Project” or similar.